mcshaz/esm-date-input-polyfill/README.md

 export function myScript() {
     polyfillIfRequired({watchForInsert: true}).then(function() {
 ```
- - **Note** the distributable code for this polyfill has been bundled and minified, but intentionally it has not been transpiled by a tool such as babel.
+ - **Note** the distributable code for this polyfill has been bundled and minified, but intentionally it has not been transpiled by a tool such as Babel.
 This ensures the smallest size file for modern browsers.
-You will therefore need to make sure you include esm-date-input-polyfill in your babel transpiling and automatic `js` polyfilling process for older browsers.
-Many bundling config files exclude all node modules with `{ exclude: /node_modules\ }`.
+You will therefore need to make sure you include esm-date-input-polyfill in your transpiling and automatic `js` polyfilling process for older browsers (usually with Babel).
+Many bundling config files exclude all node modules with `{ exclude: /node_modules/ }`.
 Instead, change this to something like:
  ```js
  rules: [
   {